 I know most people only think about making green bean casserole during the holiday season, but why not enjoy it throughout the year?
 When you think about it, it actually makes sense to prepare it in the summer when green beans are in season.
 If you don’t have fresh on hand don’t worry, just use frozen beans.
 The baby french beans (haricot vert) produced by Woodstock are my favorite frozen beans; they’re picked when young and tender.

-This version is easier than traditional baked versions.
+This version of dairy free green bean casserole is easier than traditional baked versions.
 Most homemade green bean casserole recipes involve blanching the beans in water first, making a mushroom gravy, assembling the casserole, then baking for about 30 minutes.
 My skillet version is easier because it skips the blanching (not necessary!) and instead the beans are cooked right in the mushroom gravy.
 The main recipe is prepared in a cast iron skillet and once assembled the skillet is placed under the broiler for a mere 20 seconds to crisp up the onions.
 The typical baking step is eliminated.

 - Sauté onions to be used for the topping.